raiment-studios/snowfall/README.md

 -   It is a open source content repository
 -   It is a set of open source games
 -   It is a standardized set of tools to make contribution & support easier

+For news and more info, see the following social accounts:

 ## Goal of Snowfall